 (3) a filing fee paid pursuant to Fed.
 R. Bankr.
 P. 1006 and Local Rule 1006-1.

-(b) Petitions filed pro se, either through the mail or in person, shall be accompanied by a document that establishes the identity of the debtor, including a redacted photocopy of the driver’s license, passport, or other document that contains a photograph of the debtor or such other personal identifying information related to the debtor.
+(b) Petitions filed pro se, either through the mail or in person, shall be accompanied by a document that establishes the identity of the debtor, including a redacted photocopy of the debtor’s driver’s license, passport, or other document that contains a photograph of the debtor or such other personal identifying information related to the debtor.

-(c) Attorneys representing individual debtors shall have their client(s) read and affix a wet ink signature to Local Form 1, Declaration Re: Electronic Filing of Petition, Schedules, Statements, and shall file a signed copy of the declaration with the Court no later than fourteen (14) days following the filing date of the petition.
-Attorneys shall retain the original declaration for a period of one (1) year following the closing of the case.
+(c) Attorneys representing individual debtors shall have their client(s) read and affix a wet ink signature to Local Form 1, Declaration and Authorization Regarding Electronic Filing of Petition and Related Schedules & Statements, and shall file a signed copy of this declaration with the Court no later than fourteen (14) days following the filing date of the petition.
+Attorneys shall retain the original declaration, or a scanned image, for a period of one (1) year following the closing of the case.

 RULE 1006-1 FEES – INSTALLMENT PAYMENTS